glasgowm148/ergonaut-handbook/Guides/Mining.md

 ____

-Epoch=128 Blocks x 2 min ideal block time = 256min (4.26hrs)
+> Epoch=128 Blocks x 2 min ideal block time = 256min (4.26hrs)
+>

-Targeting window of 8 epochs= 8 x 128 blocks x 2 min block time = 2048min
+> Targeting window of 8 epochs= 8 x 128 blocks x 2 min block time = 2048min
+{.is-info}

 The [difficulty over time](https://explorer.ergoplatform.com/en/charts/difficulty) is visible here.

 If you want an estimate of what might be check out the [Difficulty and Epoch Monitor](http://cds.oette.info/ergo_diff.htm)- by community member @essaias.

 # Host A Pool